nnuch/my-note/README.md

-# myNotes
+# myNote

-myNotes app, I follow the tutorial "Building a Note-Taking App for iOS 11 with Swift" from lynda.com and trying to add-on search function into the app
+myNote app, I follow the tutorial "Building a Note-Taking App for iOS 11 with Swift" from lynda.com and trying to add-on search function into the app

-# Hightlight
+Hightlight

 * Creating a table view controller
 * Setting a data source for the table view